Bayesian modeling of nearly mutually orthogonal processes: Cebu Longitudinal Health and Nutrition Survey

-In Appendix F, we present an analysis of these data using \cite{crainiceanu2010}.
+In Appendix 5.3, we present an analysis of these data using \cite{crainiceanu2010}.
 The inferential results are generally consistent with our $ {\mbox{NeMO}}$-based analysis with a few marked differences.
 In the competing model, there is no ability to propagate uncertainty in the estimated mean process and factor loadings while inferring covariate effects on weight.
 Consequently, the empirical Bayes setup of the competing model can distort the inferences made about effect sizes.
 There are discrepancies between the competing model and the $ {\mbox{NeMO}}$ model in the magnitude of effects of season of birth and breastfeeding.
 In the competing model, season of birth has a larger effect on weight, and breastfeeding has a smaller effect on weight.
 To further compare the two models, we use the widely applicable information criterion to assess predictive performance \citep{vehtari2017}, with preference for the $ {\mbox{NeMO}}$ model (69709.10) compared to the model of \cite{crainiceanu2010} (69905.07).

-In Appendix F, we assess fit of the $ {\mbox{NeMO}}$ model by residual analysis, performing posterior predictive checks and considering reduced models omitting covariates with seemingly small effects.
-We find that the model is adequate in describing individual and population level features of the observations, and the full model with all covariates considered is preferred over reduced models according to the widely applicable information criterion.
+Further, we assess fit of the $ {\mbox{NeMO}}$ model by residual analysis, performing posterior predictive checks and considering reduced models omitting covariates with seemingly small effects.
+We find that the model is adequate in describing individual- and population-level features of the observations, and the full model with all covariates considered is preferred over reduced models according to the widely applicable information criterion.
 For this dataset, we conclude that the model provides reasonable fit to the observations while enabling interpretable inference with uncertainty quantification.